 4. Leafy Greens

 The Mediterranean diet food list focuses heavily on vegetables.
-And unsurprisingly leafy greens take center stage in any recipe that include veggies.
+And unsurprisingly leafy greens take center stage in any recipe that includes veggies.
 So don’t be shy and double down on kale, collard, spinach, and arugula whenever you can.

 Leafy greens are good for our bodies and our brains.
 Research shows that a diet that contains plenty of leafy greens is connected to a reduced risk of heart disease, certain cancers, macular degeneration, and type 2 diabetes.
-They may also help to keep memory sharp as a person ages.
+They may also help to keep memory sharp as a person ages (4).